 Disney World Tips for Adults

 I’ll be honest.
 When I go to Walt Disney World without my kids, I do a lot less planning.
 The entire trip feels more relaxed, and I’m not stressed about making sure I get certain experiences.
-But, if you’ve got some attractions that I absolutely have to experience, make sure that you make your FastPass+ reservations in advance.
+But, if you’ve got some attractions that I absolutely have to experience, make sure that make a plan, and consider purchasing Genie+.
+The single rider line can also be a great way to have a shorter wait – but only some of the rides offer this.

 If you are considering a trip to Epcot for the Festival of the Arts, the Food and Wine Festival, or the Flower and Garden Festival, be sure to check out the festival schedules in advance.
 There are often different seminars that you can attend for an additional fee, but these typically have to be purchased early.

-The Epcot International Food and Wine Festival is one of my favorite things to do.
+The Epcot International Food and Wine Festival is one of my favorite things to do and is usually the best part of my Disney vacation.
 I love trying the various foods, so I usually skip dinner plans and instead visit the festival.

 When planning your adult Disney World Trip, you’ll probably want to start with your hotel reservation.
 All of the Walt Disney World resort hotels are kid friendly, so there are none that are specifically for adults.
 There are, however, a few properties that are great for adults.